 Continuing Our Journey

 Over time, many community members offered creative contributions, helping us grow into the robust non-profit that we are today.
 We operate a full-service bike shop, and we love helping riders build their skills and confidence.
-Our programs and projects benefit underserved communities allowing kids to ride to school, adults to ride to work, and many people to ride for health and recreation.
+Our programs and projects benefit underserved communities, allowing kids to ride to school, adults to ride to work, and many people to ride for health and recreation.

 Where We are Headed

 We will look at ways to create pathways to employment and engagement within the growing bicycle movement by providing training for new educators, leaders, advocates, and mechanics.
-Our goal remains to help create a healthy, sustainable Portland for all community members.
+Our goal is to help create a healthy, sustainable Portland for all community members.
 To get on board, stop by our shop, volunteer your time, or sign up for our monthly e-newsletter!

 To see how we have delivered on your support, check out our 2015 Annual Report (PDF).